davidfstr/Crystal-Web-Archiver/README.md

       project in bulk rather than one by one
     * Speed up downloads by opening the project's underlying SQLite database in [Write-Ahead Logging (WAL) mode](https://www.sqlite.org/wal.html)
+    * Change delay between downloads to be inserted after each HTML page (plus its embedded resources), rather than after every single resource.
+      This new behavior simulates user browsing more closely and results in much faster downloading of HTML pages with many images (or other embedded resources).

 * Parsing improvements
     * Can identify URL references inside `<img srcset="...">`.